Comic Con Liverpool

-Comic Con Liverpool is a fan convention held twice a year in the city of Liverpool, United Kingdom attracting 43,000+ attendees across two large venues situated along the Liverpool waterfront, that celebrates films, cult television, video gaming, anime, cosplay and comic books which is organised by UK Events company Monopoly Events.
+Comic Con Liverpool is a fan convention held twice per year in the city of Liverpool, England, attracting 40,000+ attendees across three large venues situated along the Liverpool waterfront, that celebrates films, popular culture, cult television, video gaming, anime, cosplay and comic books which is organised by UK Events company Monopoly Events.

-History and organisation
+History and Organisation

 Comic Con Liverpool began its annual run of events in 2018 after the Movie Comic Media (MCM) Expo Group ceased their own annual comic convention event in Liverpool after hosting it since 2015.
 Monopoly Events CEO Andy Kleek was approached by Exhibition Centre Liverpool who wanted to continue hosting an annual event for the people of the city and its surrounding areas.

 Monopoly Events is a Manchester-based event organization company that specializes in events held in the North West of England and Scotland.
-Along with the Liverpool event, they are also responsible for organizing Comic Con Scotland, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of Wrestling, and Comic Con Manchester with new events, For the Love of MMA, Comic Con Wales, Comic Con Northern Ireland and Comic Con Scotland North East joining the fold in 2022.
+Along with the Liverpool event, they are also responsible for organizing Comic Con Scotland, Comic Con Scotland Aberdeen, Comic Con Wales, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Yorkshire, Comic Con Midlands Telford, Comic Con Midlands Birmingham, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries and For the Love of Anime and plans for further expansion across the UK including organizing Comic Con London, Comic Con South West, Comic Con South East, Comic Con East Anglia and Comic Con Ireland in the future.

 Originally a three-day event, Monopoly Events reduced it to run over two consecutive days.
-The convention includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including The Vampire Diaries, The Walking Dead, Cobra Kai, My Hero Academia, Overwatch, Doctor Who, Star Trek, Star Wars, Harry Potter, Red Dwarf, Stranger Things, The Lord of the Rings, Glee, and many others.
+The convention includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including The Vampire Diaries, The Walking Dead, Cobra Kai, My Hero Academia, Overwatch, Doctor Who, Star Trek, Star Wars, Harry Potter, Red Dwarf, Stranger Things, The Lord of the Rings, Glee, Wednesday, Red Dead Redemption 2, Mighty Morphin Power Rangers, Genshin Impact, Shadowhunters, Sons of Anarchy, The Goonies, Supernatural, The Lost Boys, Doctor Who, Torchwood, Star Trek: Strange New Worlds, Pretty Little Liars, X-Men, The Office, The Flash, Ahsoka, Starship Troopers, Aliens, Bluey, Grimm, Smallville, Gen V and many others.